ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## The Natural Type To Use

-Using unsigned is a natural choice when working with non-negative quantities such as indices and counts [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [25](https://graphitemaster.github.io/aau/). [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).
+Using unsigned is a natural choice when working with non-negative quantities such as indices and counts [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [25](https://graphitemaster.github.io/aau/). [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/). [(68)](https://github.com/ericniebler/stl2/issues/182).
+It clearly signals the limitation on the domain of the value.
+It doesn't make sense for a container to have a negative size so we should use a type that encodes this into the type system.
+If we use a signed type then we force the user to consider what it would mean for a size or index to be negative, and what to do in that case.

 Taking it one step further.
 Proponents of signed integers say that unsigned integers doesn't model natural numbers, instead they model the ℤ/n ring, which is another concept (citation needed).